-In order to accept payments for invoices, you will need to set up at least one payment method within your Studio Manager Dashboard.
+In order to accept payments for invoices and sessions, you will need to set up at least one payment method within your Studio Manager Dashboard.
 This article will go over how to access your Payment Settings in Studio Manager, and how to connect each of the available payment methods: Stripe, PayPal, Bank Transfer (ACH), and Manual Payment.

 On this page:

 - Activating New Payment Methods in Pre-Existing Invoices and Session Types

 You can access your Studio Manager's Payments Settings page by going to your Studio Manager Dashboard > Settings > Payments.
 On this page, you will see your available payment methods.

 Stripe is an easy and secure way to accept credit and debit cards online for your invoices.
 By connecting your Stripe account, you will be able to accept the following: